 - listed in the Open Access Journals database

 - listed in the EBSCO database of electronic Journals

 - listed in the Cabell Directory of Publishing Opportunities

 - indexed by the Institution of Engineering and Technology in the UK

 - indexed by ERIC www.eric.ed.gov

-Available from www.academic-bookshop.com Case Studies in E-Government is a new book which features a selection of case studys in important aspects of eGovernment, with an introduction and chapter by chapter comments by the journal's editor Frank Bannister.
+Available from www.academic-bookshop.com Leading Issues in e-Government Research is a new book which features a selection of important studies in the field of e-Government, with an introduction and chapter by chapter comments by editors Shawren Singh and Walter Castlenovo.

 www.academic-bookshop.com is the online outlet which specialises in academic books and videos that both highlights leading edge research and develops transferable skills.
 It also carries Conference Proceedings in both print and CD format on a broad range of topics.